 - Committee Membership: Committee members are available to discuss general issues of climate, equity, diversity, and inclusion issues.
 Please do not hesitate to reach out to any one of us.

-- Committee Liaisons: To facilitate communication around climate issues, the committee works with liaisons who are representatives of undergraduate students, graduate students, and staff to identify concerns, devise solutions, and provide information.
-Our current liaisons and their email addresses are listed here.
+- Committee (elected) Representatives: To facilitate communication around climate issues, the committee works with representatives of undergraduate students, graduate students, and staff to identify concerns, devise solutions, and provide information.
+Our current representatives are listed below:

 The Economics Department is committed to providing support for anyone who has experienced any form of harassment, discrimination, or difficult climate that impedes one’s right to a safe work or learning environment.
 Below is a list of resources for responding to harassment, discrimination, and other climate issues, along with each resource’s own description of their role and approach.